HomeAll Buyer GuidesBest AI Tools for SmartRecruiters Hiring Teams (2026): Screening, Sourcing, and Talent Intelligence

 Integration capabilityHow it works

-Candidate contextReads job, candidate, and location data from SmartRecruiters to tailor the interview
+Candidate contextReads job, candidate, and location data to tailor the interview

 Stage advancementMoves candidates forward, holds, or rejects based on configurable score thresholds